apache/plc4x/THREAT-MODEL.md

   it — deferring the check to the target PLC and relaying any permission error back to the client — but provides no permission system of its own *(maintainer — chrisdutz)*.
-- **No defense against malformed `.knxproj` ZIP slip, BACnet EDE malformed-file robustness, or path-traversal in operator-supplied file paths.** The file paths are caller-supplied; XML XXE is the only attack class explicitly hardened *(inferred — §14 Q18)*.
+- **No defense against malformed `.knxproj` ZIP slip or path-traversal in operator-supplied file paths.** The file paths are caller-supplied;
+  XML XXE is the only attack class explicitly hardened *(inferred — §14 Q18)*.
+BACnet EDE files are no longer named here: that parser is Java-BACnet-only and out of scope per §3 item 6.
 - **No DoS protection at the API surface.** The embedding application is trusted to call the API at a reasonable rate *(inferred — §14 Q19)*.